uidaholib/collectionbuilder-cdm-template/pages/about.md

 The Potlatch Lumber Company was incorporated in 1903 by several men - Frederick Weyerhaeuser and other investors who collectively founded the Clearwater Timber Company in 1900.[^1] The town of Potlatch, Idaho, was founded as a "company town" in 1905 because the lumber company had become so successful and large.[^2] The Potlatch Lumber Company quickly became the "largest white pine mill in the world" with their first sawmill being built in Potlatch, Idaho along the Potlatch River.[^1]

 {% include feature/item-figure.html objectid="plcphotos222" width="75" %}

-{% capture funfacts %}

-- The name "Potlatch was borrowed from the Chinook word for a Native American celebration of goodwill and gift giving.[^1]"
-- Charles Weyerhaeuser, son of Frederick Weyerhaeuser, was the first president of Potlatch Lumber Company.
-- The Potlatch Lumber Company believed that a company town was a necessary investment and a proper step in labor relations and community improvement.
-When the mill began operating in the fall of 1906, the town consisted of two boarding houses, two schools, a hotel, two churches, a mercantile, bank, post office, and an opera house.
-Bars and saloons were prohibited in the town, as was gambling.
-Potlatch attracted many settlers and immigrant families looking for work.
-The town grew quickly and, for a time, was the second largest town in Latah County.

-{% endcapture %}

-{% include feature/card.md text=funfacts header="Fun Facts" col-class="col-md-4 float-right m-3"  %}

 Potlatch Lumber Company maintained a close relationship with the Clearwater Timber Company (founded in 1900) and the Rutledge Lumber Company (founded in 1915).[^1] The three companies merged their "mills and forestland holdings" into the Potlatch Forests, Inc. (PFI.).[^1]